mozilla/MozDef/docs/source/installation.rst

 `For the Mozilla setup, please have a look at the MozDef Mana page.`

-The installation process has been tested on CentOS 6 and RHEL 6.
+The installation process has been tested on CentOS 6, RHEL 6 and Ubuntu 14.

 Docker
 ------